QR Code Generator for Books: Free Tool

 What is This Book QR Code Generator?

 Hello and welcome to my free QR code generator.

 I designed this tool specifically because I thought it would be a great idea for authors using QR codes in something like their print books or marketing materials, to have a way to display their QR codes with a picture of their book!

 The idea stuck, and finally I and my team created this.
 You'll find instructions on how to use it below, as well as a few tips I've researched over the years for the best way to use QR codes in your publishing.

 What is a QR Code?

-With our QR codes generator for authors, you can not only create QR codes that link to your books, but you can also include your author logo or a book cover, to help keep track of what QR codes you have!
+With my QR codes generator for authors, you can not only create QR codes that link to your books, but you can also include your author logo or a book cover, to help keep track of what QR codes you have!